joshburgess/tephra/README.md

 A [Granite](https://github.com/Themaister/Granite)-inspired mid-level Vulkan abstraction layer for Rust.

-Vulkan is the volcano — powerful, raw, and explosive.
+Vulkan is the volcano; It's powerful, raw, and explosive.
 What it ejects are sharp fragments: memory management, synchronization, descriptor sets, pipeline state.
 In volcanology, that fragmented material is called *tephra*.

 This library organizes those fragments into something usable, such as frame contexts, deferred deletion, automatic pipeline compilation, descriptor caching, etc., while remaining fundamentally Vulkan-level.
 You're still thinking in command buffers, render passes, and barrier transitions, not in materials, meshes, and lights.
 Structured volcanic debris, not yet compressed into solid rock.